Fleeing and Eluding a Law Enforcement Officer

 Under Section 316.1935(3)(b), F.S., the crime can be charged as a first degree felony, with a three-year minimum mandatory sentence if the person causes serious bodily injury or death to another person.

-In other words, the offense of fleeing or attempting to elude a law enforcement officer at high speed causing serious bodily injury or death, does not require the death of victim; serious bodily injury of a victim is sufficient to support this offense. § 316.1935(3)(b), Fla.
+In other words, the offense of fleeing or attempting to elude a law enforcement officer at high speed, causing serious bodily injury or death, does not require the death of the victim; serious bodily injury of a victim is sufficient to support this offense. § 316.1935(3)(b), Fla.
 Stat.
 See also Fla.
 Std.
 Jury Instr.
 (Crim.)
 28.8(a).
 Daniel v.
 State, 44 Fla.
 L. Weekly D1201 (Fla.
 1st DCA May 6, 2019).

 Subsection (4) of the statute, provided below, establishes the crimes of “aggravated fleeing or eluding” and “aggravated fleeing or eluding with serious bodily injury or death.”